Scottify20/imdb-movie-search/README.md

 #### In Development
 * Built with Typescript and Sass
 * Search and filter through IMDB titles
-* View titles in detail or visit their page on the IMDB website
+* View titles in detail

 #### Planned
 * Built with Angular and Sass